Sammyjo20/Sammyjo20/README.md

 Lasso is your asset "wrangler" (see what I did there).
 It's built for Laravel, and it automatically compiles your Webpack/Laravel Mix assets and uploads them to a Filesystem of your choice.
 It will then download those assets on all your web servers.

-❌ No more assets in Git

-❌ No more slow servers while you wait for them to build assets

-✅ Faster deployments!

 You can learn more about Lasso on the official website: [getlasso.dev](https://getlasso.dev)

 ### About Me

-💬 Ask me about Country Music!
+💬 Ask me about Country Music, my current favourite artists are Kip Moore, Luke Combs, Zac Brown Band, and Miranda Lambert

 ⚡ Fun fact: I setup an internet radio station when I was 13 years old, which sparked my interest in Web Development!